dobromir-hristov/vuelidate-error-extractor/docs/custom_templates.md

 If you have a custom template that you want to use (and you most probably do), then you can use the `singleErrorExtractorMixin`.
 It will give you all you need to display a single field's errors.

+Below is an example implementation of such a template, using the provided by the mixin computed properties.

 ```vue
 <template>
   <div class="form-group" :class="{ error: hasErrors }">